mwarddev/tripps_treasures/README.md

     * I would like to be able to find what I need by use of a search bar.
     * I would like to be able to view snapshots of products to easily find products of interest.
     * I would like to be able to view a the full details of a product including, multiple images, full description, sizing information (if necessary), pricing, user ratings, and FAQs.
+      * I would like to be able to view related products from the full product details page.
     * I would like to be able to view related sites without having to find them with a search engine.
     * I would like to easily navigate the site on a smaller screen and access all information available to larger screen users.
     * I would like to be able to register/login to the site from any page.